MeF0504/aftviewer/samples/extensions/README.md

 # Extensions

-This directory contains scripts that are out of the basic concept.
+This directory contains scripts that are outside the basic concept.

 ## plotly.py

-This script is an extension to show images using [Plotly](https://plotly.com/python/) and [Pillow](https://pillow.readthedocs.io/) library.
+This script is an extension to show images using the [Plotly](https://plotly.com/python/) and the [Pillow](https://pillow.readthedocs.io/) library.

 ### How to use